google/WebFundamentals/src/content/en/ilt/pwa/lab-fetch-api.md

 Let's review what is happening.

 Step 1.
 Fetch is called on a resource, __examples/animals.json__.
-Fetch returns a promise that will resolve to a Response object.
+Fetch returns a promise that resolves to a Response object.
 When the promise resolves, the response object is passed to `validateResponse`.

 Step 2. `validateResponse` checks if the response is valid (is it a 200?).
 If it isn't, an error is thrown, skipping the rest of the `then` blocks and triggering the `catch` block.
 This is particularly important.
 Without this check bad responses are passed down the chain and could break later code that may rely on receiving a valid response.
 If the response is valid, it is passed to `readResponseAsJSON`.